archjeb/pfctest/README.md

                      -------------------------

 Note: Time in quanta where each quantum represents time it takes to transmit 512 bits at the current network speed.
+For example, fast ethernet takes 10ns per bit, Gb Ethernet is 1ns and 10G is 0.1 nano second per bit time.

 Each block above from Ethertype down is 16bits (2 octets)